-When a child is making expected progress and is no longer identified as needing additional and extra support, a review of the child's progress will take place to confirm progress, including consulting parents and they will be taken off the SEN register.
+When a child is making at least expected progress and is no longer identified as needing support additional and different from the rest of their cohort, a review of the child's progress will take place to confirm progress, including consulting parents and they will be taken off the SEN register.
 All records will be kept until the child leaves the school (and passed on to the next setting).
 The child will continue to be monitored through the schools monitoring procedures, such as pupil progress meetings.
 If it is felt that the child requires additional assistance, then the procedures set out in this policy will be followed.